by Diane Linsley

 Okay, let's admit it.
 We're not quite there yet :) Ram Dass said, "If you think you are enlightened, go and spend a week with your parents."
 It's easy to forgive from a distance, which is why the first step to recovering from narcissistic abuse is to go "no contact."
 The brain can't recover when it's freaking out.

-We'll never know what his father really meant, and it doesn't matter.
-When Fischer chose a different way of interpreting his father's last words, it changed everything.
+We will never know what his father really meant, and it doesn't matter.
+When Fischer chose a different way of interpreting his father's words, it changed everything.

 My favorite quote from the movie is, "I think positive emotion trumps negative emotion every time.
 We all yearn for reconciliation, for catharsis." ~Cobb

-One of my biggest shifts happened when I realized that all the abusers were younger souls, and they all had developmental blocks.
+One of my biggest shifts happened when I realized that the abusers were younger souls.
 Whether or not this is objectively true is irrelevant.
 This is how I perceive them.
 They appear to me as children, and I have compassion for them.

 Forgiveness as a Spiritual Experience